mca91/ITEWR_DC_Course/chapter2.md

 # Estimate the regression model and store it in mod

-# Use summary() the get an overview over your model
+# Check that mod is an object of type list

-# Add the regression line the the scatterplot
+# Read out some arbitrary entry of mod using $

 ```